Tusonic/Admin-Tools/README.md

 * ### virustotal.com - virus scanner

 * ### ESET online scanner - eset antyvirus

+# Security

+* ### Wazuh
+is a free and open source security platform that unifies XDR and SIEM capabilities

+* ### Snort
+is an open-source, free and lightweight network intrusion detection system

 ---
 ---
-### Wazuh - XDR

-### Snort - is an open-source, free and lightweight network intrusion detection system

 ### Bastillion - SSH access management